-I love it when I get asked a question about my journey to faith.
+I love it when someone asks me a question about how I came to faith in Christ, that is, my journey to faith.

-It is an interest to hear my story.
+That kind of curiosity is an interest to hear my faith story.

-It is a desire to understand what make me so committed to following Jesus.
+Asking me to tell you my faith journey is your desire to understand who I am, and what makes me so committed to following Jesus.

 As we talked, the conversation took a personal shift.